 State and local governments currently owe public workers between $1 trillion and $4 trillion in retirement benefits they have already earned.
 The unfunded liabilities are creating unprecedented financial pressures, and some municipalities have even gone bankrupt due in part to the cost of pensions and other retiree benefits.
 In an effort to address these fiscal challenges, many cities and states have approved measures to reform their pension systems; however, the reforms are frequently challenged in the courts.
 The Laura and John Arnold Foundation created this site to track the latest information on pension reform lawsuits filed across the U.S.

 Since 2008, more than 40 state and local jurisdictions have faced lawsuits alleging that pension reform is unconstitutional.
 Courts have expressed a wide range of views on constitutional issues, at times arriving at diametrically opposite conclusions.
-For example, reductions of cost-of-living adjustments have been upheld despite constitutional challenges in New Mexico, Colorado, Minnesota, New Jersey, Washington, New Hampshire, Rhode Island, and South Dakota state courts.
+For example, reductions of cost-of-living adjustments (COLA) have been upheld despite constitutional challenges in New Mexico, Colorado, Minnesota, New Jersey, Washington, New Hampshire, Rhode Island, and South Dakota state courts.
 In addition, the U.S. Courts of Appeal for the First, Fourth, Fifth, and Sixth Circuits have upheld legislation that modifies or eliminates COLAs in Massachusetts, South Carolina, Texas, Tennessee, and Kentucky.
-Similar reductions have been struck down in Arizona, Montana, Illinois, and (for accrued benefits) Oregon.
+Similar reductions have been struck down in Arizona, Montana, Illinois, and, for accrued benefits, Oregon.